 A claim on the position of a mole on the face of the ex-president was still used as a shred of evidence.
 Two pictures of the ex-president were shown on social media; one was of his younger age, and the other his old age.
 This pointed out the different positioning of the mole on his face, leading to the claim that they are basically not the same person.

 The most recent claim was done with the Android face app.
 This app twists the face to show what it would probably look like either at a younger or old age.
 A young picture of the ex-president was used, and it showed a totally different age at old age and gave rise to reactions from South African Twitter users.

 The Effect Of The Conspiracy Theory On South Africans

 The Mandela Effect is the development of false information in the mind of South Africans who thought that they had an accurate recall of what happened in the past.
 This, however played in the mind of many citizens giving them the notion that they were accurate.
 Some said that they remembered his funeral, the chaos that came up, and the speech of Mandela’s widow.

 With the facts that hoarded up in the mind of the theorists, they claimed that Nelson Mandela couldn’t have made it back if not the cloning.
 The name “Mandela Effect” was coined after a large number of people believed that he died in the 80s, despite not being true.

 ANC’s Reactions To Mandela Effect and Conspiracy Theory

 Nelson Mandela was a member of the ANC while fighting against the discrimination of blacks in South Africa.
 He also formed the ANC Youth League.
-The ANC has been with the late Nelson Mandela from the day of his activism to death.
-They, however, did not react to the Mandela Effect and conspiracy theory which states that he died in the 80s and was a clone.
-This silence has not been confirmed to put the theorists to rest as they might come up with another fact tomorrow.
+The ANC has been with the late Nelson Mandela from the day of his activism to his death.
+They, however, did not react to the Mandela Effect and conspiracy theory, which states that he died in the 80s and was a clone.
+This silence has not been confirmed to put the theorists to rest, as they might come up with another fact tomorrow.